Potential Positions

 • Digital Art Lab

-• Teen Leadership and Social Justice (Sci-Techkun Olam)
+• Teen Leadership and Social Justice (Sci-Techkun Olam, 3rd session only)

 • Teen Leadership and Counselor Training (Machon)

 Sci-Tech is looking for talented and enthusiastic individuals passionate about STEM and education!
 If you want to spend the summer working with inquisitive children in an exciting environment, this is the experience you’re looking for!
 Instructors will teach campers aged 9-17 with beginning to intermediate knowledge of the subject they’re learning at camp.
 Lead Instructors should have experience working in the field or at least a bachelor’s degree in Education or a field relevant to the workshop they’re teaching.
 Ideally, they have experience teaching or working with children or in adult education (informal or formal).
-Assistant Instructors should have either experience in the field, have completed their degree, or are in the process of completing their degree in Education or a field relevant to the workshop they’d be assisting in.
 Curriculum writing experience is preferred but not required, as we’ll provide mentorship from education professionals every step of the way!

 Check out our Workshops to learn more about what you could teach this summer!